AMarcedone/VenmoImporter/README.md

 VenmoImporter for MoneyDance
 This extension allows you to import transaction from your venmo account into Moneydance 2015.

+You can DOWNLOAD the last precompiled ready-to-use mxt file from https://github.com/AMarcedone/VenmoImporter/releases

 Copyright (C) 2015  Antonio Marcedone

 This program is free software; you can redistribute it and/or